By Donna Manz

 Impressionism reached its zenith in the hands of Monet, Renoir, Van Gogh and Manet.
 And travelers who appreciate great art find something emotional about visiting the places that inspired their masterpieces.

 Whether it’s the wheat fields of Van Gogh’s Auvers-sur-Oise, or Monet’s Chartres, go there and you can’t help but feel that your spirit has been elevated to a higher dimension.
-But while several towns may claim ownership of Van Gogh, no town belongs to Monet more than Giverny, and the one-hour drive from Paris to the medieval village is an elixir for many.
+But while several towns may claim ownership of Van Gogh, no town belongs to Monet more than Giverny, France, and the one-hour drive from Paris to the medieval village is an elixir for many.

 Monet’s home in of Giverny, open to the public, offers an intimate glimpse into his pastoral life.
 Beyond the house, though, it is the gardens and their floating water lilies that are the signature pastel-hued images of his masterpieces.
 It wasn’t too long ago when I was swept away by the sentimental beauty of these gardens and it was easy to envision Monet at his easel there, capturing nature with paint.
 And as I experienced the vibrant colors all about me, I almost felt as though I’d become a part of his celebrated works.

 Most tourists who come to Giverny make a “right” to Monet’s house and gardens when they reach the village.
 But I wanted to step off the tourist track so one day I made a “left” instead.
 And I’m glad I did.

 This time I wanted to explore the other Giverny, the village of Norman half-timbered buildings, little pathways and pebble-paved streets, which look much the same today as they did hundreds of years ago.
 Still mostly untouched by tourists, these little streets connect Chemin du Roy, the main road through the village, to Rue Claude Monet.